 Near Corvallis in Benton County, Oregon — The American West (Northwest)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
-The Timberwolves (a few steps from this marker); The Trailblazers (within shouting distance of this marker); Camp Adair (within shouting distance of this marker); 96th Infantry Division (within shouting distance of this marker); The Van Buren Street Bridge (approx. 9.6 miles away); The Corvallis Ferry (approx. 9.6 miles away); Site of the Earliest Boat Landing (approx. 9.6 miles away); Benton County Courthouse (approx. 9.7 miles away).
+The Trailblazers (a few steps from this marker); The Timberwolves (a few steps from this marker); The Wild West Division (within shouting distance of this marker); 96th Infantry Division (within shouting distance of this marker); The Van Buren Street Bridge (approx. 9.6 miles away); The Corvallis Ferry (approx. 9.6 miles away); Site of the Earliest Boat Landing (approx. 9.6 miles away); Benton County Courthouse (approx. 9.7 miles away).
 Touch for a list and map of all markers in Corvallis.